Comments on complete actions for open superstring field theory: Wess-Zumino-Witten-like complete action

 \section{Wess-Zumino-Witten-like complete action}

 We first summarize Wess-Zumino-Witten-like relations of the NS sector and the R sector separately, and show that these relations indeed provide the topological parameter dependence of the action.
-Second, coupling NS and R, we define a Wess-Zumino-Witten-like complete action and prove that the gauge invariance of the action is also derived from the WZW-like relations.
-Lastly, we introduce a notation unifying separately given results of NS and R sectors.
+Second, coupling NS and R, we give a Wess-Zumino-Witten-like complete action and prove that the gauge invariance of the action is also derived from the WZW-like relations.
+Lastly, we introduce a notation unifying separately given results of NS and R sectors, and another form of the action, which we call a single functional form.